kylebebak/react-redux-query/README.md

 This way you can return the unmodified response from your fetcher, even if it's a "bad" response, while instructing RRQ to not overwrite your `response` data in Redux.
 In this case, the `error` variable would contain the response for status codes other than `200`, or an error object if fetcher throws an error.

-### `usePoll`

-`usePoll` is the same as `useQuery`, except that it requires an `intervalMs` property in the options.
-After `fetcher` returns, it's called again after `intervalMs`.
-The actual polling interval depends on how long fetcher takes to return, which means polling interval adapts to network and server speed.

 ### Setup

 RRQ uses Redux to cache fetched data, and allows components to subscribe to changes in fetched data.
 To use RRQ in your app, you need to use [Redux](https://react-redux.js.org/).